Enjoy a Hands-on Weaving Retreat with Handwoven and Little Looms!

 • A notebook and pen/pencil.

-• Instructor will provide handouts to students for this class.
+• We will be warping in class.
+Instructor will provide handouts to students.

 Instructor: John Mullarkey